tzyhpcom/Vehicle-Detection/writeup.md

 ![alt text][image1]

 I then selected V channel of HSV color spaces and parameters (`orientations=11`, `pixels_per_cell=16`, and `cells_per_block=2`).
 I grabbed a random images from car classe and displayed it to get a feel for what the `skimage.hog()` output looks like.
-I didn't explore a lots of parameters because it is mainly explored with SVM accuracy in next section rather with human eyes.
+I didn't explore a lots of parameters because it is mainly explored with SVM accuracy in next section rather than with human eyes.

 ![alt text][image2]